Wooden Ships Comments on this Converted Baltimore Class Lifeboat

-Bought by the present owner in 1965 as a bare hull, he fitted her out with the new deck and coachroof arrangement, new engine, rig and interior fit out, she was then used as a live aboard for many years and then as a family yacht, cruising the east coast and taking part in the traditional regattas.
+Her previous owner bought the boat in 1965 as a bare hull then fitted her out with the new deck and coachroof arrangement, new engine, rig and interior fit out, she was then used as a live aboard for many years and then as a family yacht, cruising the east coast and taking part in the traditional regattas.
 Although never at the front of the fleet, she was always there no matter what the weather.

 The sailing performance is not her strong point, she needs a good wind to get going as expected but will carry her canvas into very heavy weather and will look after her crew through anything.
 The strength, weight and stability of a vessel like this mean there is more to her than simple speed and performance.

 The below video was filmed in 2017 but shows the layout of deck and down below:

 Planked in double diagonal Honduras mahogany fastened together with copper rivets.

 Various seams on the underwater hull have been raked out and re-caulked.